inductiva/inductiva/docs-sources/how-it-works/intro/computational-infrastructure.md

 ## Available Computational Resources

-Inductiva executes computational workloads on Google Cloud Platform (GCP).
+By default, Inductiva executes computational workloads on Google Cloud Platform (GCP).
 This means that the simulations initiated through our API are executed on one or more virtual machines (VMs) hosted on GCP.

 There are several families of Virtual Machines (VMs) made available by Inductiva on Google Cloud Platform (GCP):